Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 Some question types are easy to answer and some are difficult.
 Too many difficult questions and your customers will give up.

-This is an easy question for a customer to answer, and one that can provide good insights to the business.
+Here’s an example of an easy question for a customer to answer, and one that can provide good insights to the business.

 What do you think of the responsiveness of our service team?